OpenWaterFoundation/owf-learn-linux-shell/mkdocs-project/docs/install.md

 ## ![Linux](images/linux-32.png)Installing a Shell on Linux ##

+In most cases, the default shell programs that are installed will be sufficient but sometimes it is useful to install other shell programs.
 Installing a shell program on Linux involves determining the package name for the program and then running the installer for that version of Linux.
 For example, the Cygwin installer lists available shells and Linux distributions